zenjob/public-zenjob-backend-technical-challenge-jvm/README.md

 # Zenjob Coding Challenge

 This is a **backend coding challenge**, containing **three different tasks**.
-For finishing these tasks with some documentation, you should not need to invest more than **2 hours**.

-## Introduction

-This repository consists of a simplified version of Zenjob's platform:
+The repository consists of a simplified version of Zenjob's platform:

 - *Companies* can order *jobs*
 - Each *job* contains one or more *shifts*